Shop by Price

 Is it important that you can use the same kite on the water?

-If you will use the kite on the water, and have breaking waves,
+If you will use the kite on the water, and have breaking waves, you definitely want to use an inflatable kite:

 Examples: Best Kahoona or TS modles